williamahartman/hass-movie-times/README.md

     filter_past_shows: true
     theaters:
       # To find the id, look for the five character code in the URL, for example, Landmark Kendall Square's
-      # URL is https://www.fandango.com/landmark-kendall-square-cinema-aaeis/theater-page and it's ID is "AAEIS"
+      # URL is https://www.fandango.com/landmark-kendall-square-cinema-aaeis/theater-page and its ID is "AAEIS"
       - theater_name: Landmark Kendall Square
         scraper: fandango
         theater_id: AAEIS
         split_formats: true

-      # These theaters have more info (the "details" field and the theater number),
+      # These theaters may have more info (the "details" field, the theater number, percent full),
       # but they're only going to be useful if you live in metro Boston
       - theater_name: The Brattle Showtimes
         scraper: brattle